This is our review of the Tesco Bank Mastercard credit card.

 You earn 1 point per £4 spent in Tesco.

-How does that convert to Avios or Virgin Flying Club miles?
+How does that convert to Avios or Virgin points?

-One Clubcard point is worth 2.4 Avios or 2.5 Virgin Flying Club miles, so every £1 spent on the card gets you up to 0.3 Avios or 0.312 Virgin miles.
+One Clubcard point is worth 2.4 Avios or 2.5 Virgin points, so every £1 spent on the card gets you up to 0.3 Avios or 0.312 Virgin points.
 This rate is doubled for spending at Tesco.

 You will receive a statement once a quarter containing your Clubcard vouchers, and you can convert these online to Avios or Virgin or redeem them for any of Tesco’s other ‘Clubcard Boost’ deals.
 You can even spend the vouchers in-store at Tesco at their face value, although this is a poor use of them.